1. Home

 3. ISEB-PM1 Exam Syllabus

-BCS ISEB-PM1 Exam
+BCS ISEB-PM1 Exam Topics

 BCS ISEB-PM1 Exam Overview :

-Exam Name BCS Foundation Certificate in IS Project Management
+Exam Name: BCS Foundation Certificate in IS Project Management

-Exam Code ISEB-PM1
+Exam Code: ISEB-PM1

-Actual Exam Duration 90 minutes
+Actual Exam Duration: 90 minutes

-Expected no. of Questions in Actual Exam 40
+Expected no. of Questions in Actual Exam: 40

-See Expected Questions BCS ISEB-PM1 Expected Questions in Actual Exam
+See Expected Questions: BCS ISEB-PM1 Expected Questions in Actual Exam

-BCS ISEB-PM1 Exam Topics :
+BCS ISEB-PM1 Exam Objectives :

 Section Objectives